-Marcelle Martin is a member of Chestnut Hill Meeting in Philadelphia.
-She currently lives in Richmond, IN, where she is finishing two books, one telling the story of the beginning of Quakerism and the other about essential elements of the Quaker spiritual journey.
-For four years she was the resident Quaker Studies teacher at Pendle Hill and has led retreats at Quaker meetings across the country.
-She is the author of two Pendle Hill pamphlets, including Invitation to a Deeper Communion.
+Marcelle Martin is a member of Chestnut Hill Friends Meeting in Philadelphia.
+She currently lives in Richmond, Indiana, where she is finishing two books, one telling the story of the beginning of Quakerism and the other about essential elements of the Quaker spiritual journey.
+For four years she was the resident Quaker Studies teacher at Pendle Hill and has led retreats at Quakers meetings across the country.
+She is the author of two Pendle Hill pamphlets, including Invitation to a Deeper Communionn.

 Facilitated by Brian Drayton